KTSCode/personal_site/content/blog/welcome_to_the_thunder_gnome.md

 ### Artificer Mhan's Wharf
   * Type: Artificery
   * Owner: Mhan Cragganmore
-    * Friendly older dwarf, with a knowing smiling and kind eye'
+    * Friendly older dwarf, with a knowing smiling and kind eyes
     * Not the type of person you would expect in Maruk Dar
   * [Inventory](~/personal_site/content/blog/welcome_to_the_thunder_gnome/shops/artificer_mhans_wharf.md)
   * Back of his shop is a Sky Wharf where all of the trade in and out of the city